dankuck/vue-easeljs/README.md

 Show static images.

 Attributes:
-* align - array, controls what corner of the text the x and y refer to.
-Default: ['center', 'center'].
+* align - array, controls what point of the text the x and y refer to.
+Default: ['center', 'alphabetical'].
 * alpha - 0 to 1, controls the opacity of the text.
 Default: 1, completely opaque.
 * color - color, the color to use for the text.
 * flip - 'horizontal'|'vertical'|'both'|'', flips the text.